- Search The Registry

-*Rod Paige was on born on this date in 1933.
+*Rod Paige was born on this date in 1933.
 He is a Black educator and administrator.
-Roderick Raynor Paige was born in Monticello, Mississippi and is the son of public-school educators.
+Roderick Raynor Paige was born in Monticello, Mississippi, and is the son of public school educators.

-From 1971 to 1975, he was head football coach at Texas Southern University and their athletic director from 1971 to 1980.
+From 1971 to 1975, he was the head football coach at Texas Southern University and their athletic director from 1971 to 1980.
 He was a teacher at Texas Southern University from 1980 to 1984 and became the Dean of the College of Education in 1984, where he served until 1994.
-He also established the university's Center for Excellence in Urban Education and was a trustee and an officer of the Board of Education of the Houston Independent School District (HISD) from 1989 to 1994, Paige coauthored the board's 'A Declaration of Beliefs and Visions', a statement of purpose and goals for the school district that called for fundamental reform through decentralization, a focus on instruction, accountability at all levels, and development of a core curriculum.
+He also established the university's Center for Excellence in Urban Education.
+He was a trustee and an officer of the Board of Education of the Houston Independent School District (HISD) from 1989 to 1994.
+Paige coauthored the board's 'A Declaration of Beliefs and Visions', a statement of purpose and goals for the school district that called for fundamental reform through decentralization, a focus on instruction, accountability at all levels, and the development of a core curriculum.

-He started a system of charter schools that have broad authority in decisions regarding staffing, textbooks, and materials.
-He saw to it that HISD paid teachers’ salaries competitive with those offered by other large Texas school districts.
+He started a charter school system with broad authority in decisions regarding staffing, textbooks, and materials.
+He saw that HISD paid teachers’ salaries competitively with other large Texas school districts.
 Paige made HISD the first school district in the state to institute performance contracts modeled on those in the private sector, whereby senior staff members' continued employment with HISD is based on their performance.
 He also introduced teacher incentive pay, which rewards teachers for raising test scores.
 While he was superintendent, Paige led the district to enter into contracts with private schools to use them to teach some HISD students rather than placing those students into overcrowded public schools.
-Under Paige HISD contracted with three private schools that were certified by the Texas Education Agency to teach HISD students, so their parents did not have to bus them to schools across the city.
+Under Paige, HISD contracted with three private schools certified by the Texas Education Agency to teach HISD students so their parents did not have to bus them to schools across the city.

-He once referred to the National Education Association, the nation's largest teacher’s union, as a "terrorist organization."
-Many touted the "Houston Miracle" accomplished under Paige where student test scores rose under his leadership.
+He once referred to the National Education Association, the nation's most prominent teacher’s union, as a "terrorist organization."
+Many touted the "Houston Miracle" accomplished under Paige, where student test scores rose under his leadership.
 However, some schools under-reported the number of dropouts during his watch.
 Under Paige, the department earned "clean" audits from Ernst and Young for three consecutive years.
-Prior to 2001, the department had achieved only one clean audit in its history, and that audit was by the Department's Office of Inspector General.
+Before 2001, the department had achieved only one clean audit in its history: by the Department's Office of Inspector General.

 Paige also proposed amendments to the regulations implementing Title IX of the Education Amendments of 1972 to provide more flexibility for educators to establish single-sex classes and schools at the elementary and secondary levels.
 He has served on review committees of the Texas Education Agency.
 Paige is a member of the NAACP National Association for the Advancement of Colored People.
-He is a member of Phi Beta Sigma fraternity.
+He is a member of the Phi Beta Sigma fraternity.
 He also serves on the board of trustees for the American College of Education.
-The Houston Independent School District renamed its James Bowie Elementary School after Paige, to become Rod Paige Elementary School.
-His hometown of Monticello, Mississippi renamed its middle school Rod Paige Middle School.
+The Houston Independent School District renamed its James Bowie Elementary School after Paige to become Rod Paige Elementary School.
+His hometown of Monticello, Mississippi, was renamed Rod Paige Middle School.